-You can check your child's account balance by registering your child on Mealpayplus.
-There is no cost to do this.
-Simply log onto www.Mealpayplus.com and follow the instructions for registering your child.
+You can check your child's account balance by registering your child on MyPaymentsPlus.
+There Simply is no cost to do this. log www.MyPaymentsPlus.com and follow the instructions for registering your child.
 You will need his/her student identification number to do this.
 You can obtain your child's student identification number by calling your school office or the Food Services Department at (203) 255-8370.
-Registering your child on Mealpayplus does not mean that you have to pay through Mealpayplus.
+Registering your child on MyPaymentsPlus does not mean that you have to pay through MyPaymentsPlus.
 It allows you to view a balance at any time on-line and also receive e-mail reminders when your child's account balance goes below a certain amount.